 The teaching dossier can help you improve your teaching by allowing you to reflect upon your teaching philosophy, methods of teaching, and your students’ learning.
 For teaching assistants (TAs), it can also serve as an important document in an academic job application, or at the very least, it can help you prepare for an academic job interview.
 For faculty members, the dossier may help in the tenure review or promotion process.
-Several books and articles, some of which are listed at the end of this handout and are available from the Centre for Teaching Excellence (CTE) library, outline the basic components of the dossier.
+Several books and articles, some of which are listed at the end of this resource and are available from the Centre for Teaching Excellence library, outline the basic components of the dossier.
 Here are some tips to keep in mind when creating your dossier.

 - Decide on the purpose of the dossier.
-How do you want to use the dossier – for your own use, as part of an application for an academic position, or for tenure review or promotion?
+How do you want to use the dossier — for your own use, as part of an application for an academic position, or for tenure review or promotion?
 Customize it according to that purpose.
-Be selective; for example, a dossier that is only used for your own professional growth might not necessarily emphasize a syllabus in the same way a dossier for a job application would.
+Be selective; for example, a dossier that is only used for your own professional growth might not necessarily emphasize a course outline in the same way a dossier for a job application would.

 - Realize that the dossier represents an argument.
 It should not function merely as a “container” of teaching materials.
 It is up to you to convincingly convey the meaning and significance of the evidence to your readers.
 The dossier should include a thesis statement (teaching philosophy), pieces of evidence, and descriptions and analyses of that evidence.
 You might also include future directions for further developing your teaching and your students’ learning in a goals section.